West3D-Printing/Salon/Readme.md

 - Insert two "Voron standard" M3 heat inserts in the back of the mount to hold the PCB, as well as two in the top and another two in the lower legs to hold the front of the case.
 - The PCB is held in place with two M3x6 screws.
 ![image](images/Salon_case_PCB.png)
+Please note this is the V1 mount back
 - After installing the PCB, attach the back of the mount to the rear upright in the Casa with four M5x8 screws and roll-in nuts.
 - Connect the wiring from the electronics bay to the PCB, then connect the wiring from the mill.
 There's no defined in or out sides, all connections are are parallel.
 - Once everything is patched install the front cover with four M3x8 screws to help keep chips away from the connections.